 Having now convinced you of the need to train your dog the next obvious question is; how does one go about doing this?
 The answer is that there is no right or wrong way to approach training your dog.
 In fact, which of the plethora of different options is best for you and your pet will depend entirely upon your individual circumstances as well as the nature of the dog that you hope to train.

 If you are opting to teach your dog yourself then you will need to spend some time beforehand making sure you understand the nuances of dog psychology and how to most efficiently use the punishment/reward cycle that is essential to reinforcing correct behaviour in dogs, while discouraging poor behaviour.
-The rewards can be anything you like, although edible treats are generally the favoured option.
+The rewards can be anything you like, although edible treats for dogs are generally the favoured option.

 Of course, training a dog yourself is a prospect wrought with difficulties.
 The best way one can be certain of the effectiveness of a dog’s training is to employ the services of a professional trainer, such as those offered by Dog Harmony who are the leading trainers in the North West of England.
 Hiring a professional trainer (in particular a trainer who has experience and is renowned) means that one can be absolutely certain that the level of training their dog receives will be the best available and that the individual giving the training will have experience with having trained dogs in the past.